 The move comes as the former M&S boss Lord Rose attempts to lead a turnaround strategy after owner Mohsin Issa stepped back from day to day control of the business in September.

-A note to staff yesterday from Rose and Rob Hattrell, head of digital at co-owner TDR Capital, said Asda would be moving to a new, less top-heavy management structure, which would enable investment to be focused on stores.
+A note to staff from Rose and Rob Hattrell, head of digital at co-owner TDR Capital, said Asda would be moving to a new, less top-heavy management structure, which would enable investment to be focused on stores.

-It’s understood staff have also been given a “return to office mandate”, which will see staff work from head office three days week from 1 January.
+Remaining staff have also been given a “return to office mandate”, which will see them working three days a week from 1 January at the Asda House and Britannia House sites in Leeds and the George House site in Leicester.

-Asda said the shake up would involve “fewer, bigger roles” with “simplified ways of working” using the new technology being rolled out by the company as part of its uncoupling from former parent Walmart, known as the Future Programme
+Asda said the shake-up would involve “fewer, bigger roles” with “simplified ways of working” using the new technology being rolled out by the company as part of its uncoupling from former parent Walmart, known as the Future Programme

 “Asda has seen much change over the last three years as we seek to build a better business,” they said.